dataduke/jekyll-wikibox/README.md

 # jekyll-wikibox

 This project is supposed to serve as foundation of a responsive and flexible guerilla wiki for hackers.
-It transfers your markdown/textile notes to satic html layout inspired by sublime text editor.
+It transfers your markdown/textile notes to satic html.
+The default theme is inspired by sublime text editor.

 - **[Features](#features)** or what is it about?
   - Functional Features